benslack19/benslack19.github.io/_posts/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification.md

 The gradient equation is $$ \frac{\partial J(\theta)}{\partial \theta_{j}} = \frac{1}{m} \sum_{i=1}^{m}(h_{\theta}(x^{(i)}))-y^{(i)})x^{(i)}_{j} $$

 ## Plotting
-We start the exercise by first plotting the top two features of the data.
+We start the exercise by first plotting two features of the data.
 Blue is the negative class, red is the positive class.

 ```python